trainerbill/paypal-rest-api/README.md

 ### Command line
 ```
 // "examples/ANY_FILE_IN_EXAMPLES_FOLDER"
-npm run example -- examples/request
+npm run example -- examples/invoice/model/create-update-send-get.ts
 ```

 ### VSCode
 Switch to the Debugger.
 Open the example file you want to run, select the "Launch Example File" configuration and select run.

 ## Usage
-There are 2 different methods to make API Calls.
+There are 3 different methods to make API Calls.
+It is **STRONGLY** recommended to use the Model approach.
 For full examples refer to the [examples folder](https://github.com/trainerbill/paypal-rest-api/tree/master/examples).
-View the [common.js file](https://github.com/trainerbill/paypal-rest-api/tree/master/examples/common.js) for a CommonJS example using require.
+View the [common.js file](https://github.com/trainerbill/paypal-rest-api/tree/master/examples/commonjs) for a CommonJS example using require.

-### Execute Method
+### Modeling
-The execute method can be executed for any api call that has a [helper method](https://github.com/trainerbill/paypal-rest-api/tree/master/examples/src/helpers.ts).
+The modeling approach provides the most functionality.
+By storing the information in a model we can validate additional information before making another api call.
+For example, an invoice can only be deleted if it is in a DRAFT state.
+Using modeling we can prevent the delete api call unless the status is DRAFT.
+We also do not have to keep passing around ids since the information is stored on the model.

 ```
-import { PayPalRestApi } from "../src";
+import { PayPalRestApi } from "paypal-rest-api";

 const paypal = new PayPalRestApi({
     client_id: "YOUR_CLIENT_ID",